XpiritBV/xamarin-hands-on-labs/Lab04/readme.md

 Well done!

+## Exercise 4: Using the Material Visual

+In this exercise, we will leverage the `Visual` feature in Xamarin.Forms.
+We'll add the `Xamarin.Forms.Visual.Material` Nuget package and activate it in the app.
+But first we must make sure that the Android app uses target framework 9.0 (Pie).

+1. Open the properties of the Android project

-## Exercise 4: Adding a speech engine
+## Exercise 5: Adding a speech engine
 In this exercise, we will add a feature that speaks the quote text when you double tap it on the `QuoteDetail` page.
 Each platform has its own Text-To-Speech engine, but requires native code to use the API's.
 You will explore how to use dependency injection to tap into native functionality.

 1. Add an interface definition named `ITextToSpeech`, which contains a single method named `Speak`, receiving a `string` parameter representing the text to speak.
 It should look like this: